rohit12crj/Study-Notes/AWS/Secret-Manager_Parameter-Store/notes.md

-✅ Secret manager is a global service . hence ecs tasks which are private needs to be associated with Secret manager VPC endpoint to access the stored secrets
+✅ AWS Secrets Manager is a regional service (not global), and ECS tasks in private subnets need a way to reach it — either via VPC endpoint OR NAT Gateway.

 ---
 ✅ Secret Manager --> Automatic Secret Rotation Process